timdeschryver/eslint-plugin-ngrx/docs/rules/no-multiple-actions-in-effects.md

 ## Rule Details

 An Effect should map one event (action) to a single other action.
 An action can result in several other Effects being triggered, or multiple changes in the reducer, in which case the developer might be tempted to map an Effect to several actions.
-A more understandable approach is to dispatch one "combining" action that describes what happened, rather than multiple actions.
+A more understandable approach is to dispatch one "combining" action that describes what happened (a unique event), rather than multiple actions.

 Examples of **incorrect** code for this rule: